Why your medicines might change

 To change to a lower-carbon inhaler

-Lower-carbon inhalers aren’t suitable for everyone.
-If you need to stay on a pMDI, there are still lower-carbon pMDIs that you could try, like Salamol.
+Lower-carbon inhalers are not suitable for everyone.
+If you need to take a pMDI, there may be a lower carbon version available.

 Read more about lower-carbon inhalers.

-“The most important thing is having an inhaler that you can use correctly and helps you manage your lung condition.
-If you are unable to change to a lower-carbon inhaler, there are other things you can do to manage your asthma and help the environment at the same time.
-These include making sure you use a spacer with your pMDI, ensuring you use the right inhaler technique, and taking your preventer inhaler as prescribed.” – Dr Andrew Whittamore, Asthma + Lung UK's GP.
+"The most important thing is having an inhaler that you can use correctly and that helps you manage your lung condition.
+If you’re unable to change to a lower-carbon inhaler, there are other things you can do to manage your asthma and help the environment at the same time.
+These include using a spacer with your pMDI, using your inhaler correctly and taking your inhalers as prescribed."

 To save the NHS money

 Your local pharmacy could run out of the medicine you usually use.
-This could happen for a lot of reasons, like sudden increased demand or global events, which can cause manufacturing issues.
+This could happen for a lot of reasons, like a sudden increase in demand or global events, which can cause manufacturing issues.

-If this happens, you could speak to your GP, asthma nurse or pharmacist and find a different medicine that works for you.
+If this happens, you could speak to your GP, asthma nurse or pharmacist to find a different medicine that works for you.

 Common questions about changing medicines

-Your GP will only consider changing your medicines or inhaler if they consider it safe to do so.
+Your GP will only consider changing your medicines or inhaler if they consider it safe.

-It’s important that you are happy with your asthma treatment.
+It’s important that you're happy with your asthma treatment.
 If you have any concerns, you can speak to your GP, asthma nurse or pharmacist.
-They are there to help you find the best treatment for you.
+They're there to help you find the best treatment for you.

 You can also watch our short inhaler videos to find out how to use your inhaler.